NVIDIAAICITYCHALLENGE/AICity_Team10/README.md

 The above 4 files are used specially in the challenge.

 These files are used for aic480.
 The codes for aic1080 and aic540 is similar to them.

+For training, the command is as "./darknet detector train cfg/voc.data cfg/yolo-voc.2.0.cfg darknet19_448.conv.23".
+For validating, the command is as "./darknet detector valid cfg/voc.data cfg/yolo-voc.2.0.cfg /workspace/darknet/backup/yolo-voc.backup".